The Value of Forensic Accountants in Investigations

 - a well-practised forensic discipline of ensuring findings are objective and re-performable, applying the most advanced technology; and

-- an ability to build the factual narrative amidst the inevitable gaps in information.
+- an ability to build the factual narrative amid the inevitable gaps in information.

 Understanding the accounting and control environment

 Forensic accountants are readily considered by the courts as appropriate experts where there are issues pertaining to financial misstatement, accounting anomalies, asset tracing and quantum.
-Uncovering whether a financial crime has taken place, and how, requires the same expertise.
-Only these are flexed to apply to the 'blank canvas' where there is little more than a concern; to identify the information sources relevant to the investigation.
+Uncovering whether and how financial crime has taken place requires the same expertise.
+The same core skills can be applied to the ‘blank canvas’ where there is little more than a concern; to identify the information sources relevant to the investigation.

 It would be a shame to overlook this objective source of evidence too.
 So often, the perpetrators have a tidy story to dismiss concerns, but how they behave to work around the accounting system can be their undoing.